Key takeaways

 Acupuncture

-By inserting needles into specific points in the body, an acupuncturist can remove these blocks, promoting healing and restoring balance to the body.
+Here’s how it works: an acupuncturist inserts needles into specific points of the body, which is said to help remove these blocks, promote healing, and restore balance to the body.

 Aversive Conditioning